 The balance sheet gives you an overall view of a company’s finances.
-It is split into assets, liabilities and equity.
-The cash balance from a company’s cash flow statement appears in the balance sheet.
-The income statement shows a company’s revenue, expenses, and profit and losses.
-It will offer insights on a company’s profitability.
+It’s split into assets, liabilities, and equity.
+The cash balance from a company’s cash flow statement appears on the balance sheet in the asset section.

 Although cash flow and profit are related, they’re quite different when it comes to accounting.
 You can see it most clearly when you compare an income statement to a cash flow statement.

-After starting Storyhackers, a content consultancy, Ritika Puri ran into cash flow issues even though her business was profitable.
-As a consultancy, they relied on invoices to collect payments from customers.
+Think of it this way.
+Let’s say you started a company.
+After one year, you ran into cash flow issues even though your business was profitable.
+As a small business, you relied on invoices to collect accounts receivables from customers.
 As anyone who sends invoices knows, customers don’t always pay on time.
-Even though Storyhackers was profitable according to their income statement, they were short on cash.
+Even though your company was profitable, according to your income statement, you were short on cash.

 How to Read a Cash Flow Statement

-Your cash flow statement breaks down your business into a simple equation:
+You can break down a cash flow statement into a simple equation:

-Operations costs: Also called operating cash flow, operations costs show how much you have spent or made on a daily basis.
-This includes cash that came in for the period and collections of sales previously made on credit, minus assorted regular expenses.
-It is the most accurate assessment of how much money you have generated from your core business.
-Total net cash is a number you want to see growing.
+- Operating activities: Also called operating cash flow, operating costs show how much you’ve spent or made on a daily basis.
+It’s the amount of money your company brings in from any ongoing regular business activities, such as selling products, manufacturing, or providing a service.
+It is the most accurate assessment of how much money you’ve generated from your core business.

-Asset investments: This section, also called cash flow from investing activities, shows the cash used to sell or buy long-term capital assets for your business.
+- Investment activities: Also called cash flow from investing activities, asset investments show cash used to buy or sell long-term capital assets for your business.
 These assets may be equipment, property, machinery, vehicles, furnishings, or investment securities.
-Over time, you want to see that the business can pay for these investments with income from its operations.
+Over time, you want to see that your business can pay for these investments with income generated from its operations.

-Financing: Here you’ll find the cash received from or paid to lenders, other creditors, and investors (if you have them).
-For publicly traded companies, this is where cash flow from the sale of stocks and bonds, payment of dividends, or repayment of debt capital is reported.
+- Financing activities: Financing is cash received from or paid to lenders, other creditors, and investors (if you have them).
+For publicly-traded companies, this is where cash flow from the sale of stocks and bonds, payment of dividends, or repayment of debt capital is reported.

 What Causes Cash Flow Problems?

-Nearly every business that graduates from Excel to an accounting software like QuickBooks wishes they did it sooner.
-Entrepreneurs are capable enough to be accountants, but they usually don’t have the time.
-If you want to stay on top of cash flow, get people and systems in place long before the problems arise.
-Your employees, your vendors and your accountant will thank you.
+Nearly every business that graduates from Excel to accounting software like QuickBooks wishes they’d done it sooner.
+If you want to stay on top of your company’s cash flow, get your system in place before problems arise.
+Your employees, your vendors, and your accountant will thank you.